-Learn What the In-Basket Exercise Is and How to Use It
+The In-Basket Exercise and How to Use It

-It's a dog-eat-dog world out there, particularly when unemployment rates are high.
-Businesses advertising for help or that otherwise put out the word that they're hiring can be inundated with applications.
+It's a dog-eat-dog world out there and businesses advertising for help or that otherwise put out the word that they're hiring can be inundated with applications.
 Many of them come from qualified applicants, making the decision as to who to hire particularly difficult.

 They're called in-basket exercises because employees used to have physical in-baskets on their desks where others would place assignments to be completed.
 That's not always the case today, but most employees do have some method or procedure in place by which they can track their work assignments.